icon-project/icon-service/INSTALL.md

 ### earlgrey

 Earlgrey is a python library which provides a convenient way to publish and consume messages between processes using RabbitMQ.
 It is abstracted to RPC pattern.

 github: https://github.com/icon-project/earlgrey

 pypi: https://pypi.org/project/earlgrey/

 ### loopchain

 Blockchain engine for icon foundation

 github: https://github.com/icon-project/loopchain

 pypi: N/A

 ## Installation

-Assume that prerequisites have been already installed.
+Assuming that the above prerequisites have been already installed.

 ```bash
 $ virtualenv venv             # Create a virtual environment.